Kaalotaibi37/chrome-dinosaur-game/README.md

 This is an undergraduate computer science project for Internet Technologies CS438 at Imam Mohammad Ibn Saud Islamic University.

 ### Goals
-- Adding graphics to the game
-- Adding more obstacles and elevation
-- Creating a challenging and fun game
+- Creating a challenging and fun game.
-- Having a place to store the high score
+- Creating a game that beautiful cartoonish design style.
+- Providing a competitiveness by creating a leaderboard.

 ### Built With
 - <a href="https://phaser.io/">Phaser 3</a>